 Researchers found that older adults who had diets similar to the Mediterranean diet or the Mediterranean-DASH diet Intervention for Neurodegeneration Delay (MIND) – which is a diet that incorporates features of the Mediterranean diet – scored significantly better on cognitive tests than those who followed less healthful diets.

 Study co-author Dr. Kristine Yaffe, of the University of California, San Francisco, and colleagues recently reported their

-Low in junk foods and dairy products and high in fruits, vegetables, whole grains, and olive oil, the Mediterranean diet is considered one of the most healthful diets to follow.
+Low in junk foods and dairy products and high in fruits, vegetables, whole grains, and olive oil, the

 For the new study, Dr. Yaffe and colleagues set out to gain a better understanding of the link between Mediterranean-style diets and cognitive function, noting that “variation between studies makes it difficult to draw firm conclusions.”

 To reach their findings, the researchers analyzed the data of 5,907 older adults who were a part of the Health and Retirement Study.